k-descriptor-language/kdl/README.md

 Options:
-  -o, --output TEXT  The output file, either .knwf or .kdl  [required] -i, --input PATH   The input file, either .knwf or .kdl  [required] -m, --modify PATH  The KNIME workflow file (.knwf) being modified -n, --nodes PATH   The path to the custom node templates --help             Show this message and exit.
+  -o, --output TEXT  The output file, either .knwf or .kdl  [required] -i, --input PATH   The input file, either .knwf or .kdl  [required] --help             Show this message and exit.
 ```